hershkovichl/Pacemaker_sim/README.md

 heart_activity.py contains the Heart object, and its necessary Rhythm objects for defining SA node and AV node behavior

 Pacemaker.py contains the code for a VVI pacemaker, VDD pacemaker, and a ModeSwitching pacemaker which automatically switches between the two.
 The HardwareSystem class handles the I/O that is universal to all 3 pacing modes.

+VVI.cpp contains the original code for this project, which was the initial template for the VVI class in Pacemaker.py